dansl/MacOS-Apps/README.md

   ls -lr [the path of the directory]
   ```

-- Restore a disk image to a volume connected to your Mac - If you have a disk image that you need to create a an actual volume from, use this command:
+- Restore a disk image to a volume connected to your Mac - If you have a disk image that you need to create an actual volume from, use this command:
   ```
   sudo asr -restore -noverify -source /[path to diskimage] -target /[Volume you want to restore to]
   ```

-- View any file’s contents - If you’re ever sent a file that won’t open, perhaps because you don’t have an app capable of opening it, or because it’s corrupt, you can view its contents in Terminal.
-For lots of files, like audio and video, the text you see won’t mean much.
+- View any file’s contents - For lots of files, like audio and video, the text you see won’t mean much.
 For others, there may be just enough for you to parse what you need.
   ```
   cat [file path]
   ```